WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

  - Alice must trust her friends to protect the secrecy and integrity of her key shares, which they have no stake in.
    - If Alice's friends have public encryption keys she can encrypt the shares for her friends and store the encrypted shares in a location that is trusted for availability

 #### Threshold signature schemes / Group signatures

-Group signatures, originally described by David Chaum in 1991, allow a group member to make a signature which proves they are a group member but does not reveal who they are.
+Group signatures, originally described by David Chaum in 1991, allow a group member to make a signature on behalf of a group, which proves they are a group member but does not reveal who they are.

 Threshold-based group signatures require consensus of a specified quorum of group members, and as such have application in social recovery.

 ##### Boney-Lynn-Shacham

-The Boneh–Lynn–Shacham signature scheme, which uses Weil pairings on an elliptic curve, has some desireable properties for group signatures.
+The Boneh–Lynn–Shacham signature scheme, which uses Weil pairings on an elliptic curve, have some desirable properties by allowing public key and signature aggregation.

-Using BLS group signatures it is possible to have a signed message from *m* of *n* members of a group, with an identical signature and public key regardless of which group members signed.
+Using BLS group signatures it is possible to have a signed message from *m* of *n* members of a group, with an identical aggregate signature and public key regardless of which group members signed.

 This has implications for privacy, as verification is possible without needing to know which group members signed, or even the public keys of any individual group members.